How to bake fish, including baking with or without foil.

 Fill the cavity with a little stuffing in a loose fashion as above, dot with butter and bake in the oven until done.

 A typical stuffing for fish would include around 2 oz of fresh breadcrumbs, salt and pepper, some chopped herbs such as parsley

 , chopped bacon, a little beaten egg and some milk.

 These ingredients would be mixed together until a paste is formed and then used to stuff the fish.

 Cooked stuffing is also popular where butter is melted, adding chopped onions and celery.
 After a few minutes of frying, this mixture is added to chopped herbs, breadcrumbs, salt and pepper and mixed together.

 Even with just using the baking method alone, there is a possibility of hundreds of delicious recipes to try.

-Why not go to our baked fish recipes and see if any of them appeal to you and your family?
-You will find links to our recipes near the top of this page.
+Why not try our baked fish recipes below and see if any of them appeal to you and your family?